 As an employer, it is vital that you implement policies and initiatives that foster a diverse workforce.
 And the first step in achieving this is understanding what disparate treatment is.
 Failure to do so can leave you wide open to potential lawsuits.
 It also prevents you from creating a workplace environment where top talent wants to work.

-Join us as we discuss what it is and how you can avoid it.
+Join us as we discuss what disparate treatment is and how you can avoid it.
 We will also break down the five protected classes under Title VII of the Civil Rights Act to help you get a better understanding of disparate treatment discrimination.
-Table of Contents

 Disparate Treatment Definition